-A root canal is done when the soft inner part of a tooth, called the pulp, gets carious or is infected.
+A root canal is done as American Association of Endodontists when the soft inner part of a tooth, called the pulp, gets carious or is infected.
 The crown of the tooth, which you can see above your gums, can stay in place even if the pulp inside is dead.
 The best way to keep the tooth’s structure is to remove the pulp that has been damaged or is infected.
 The pulp can be damaged by many things, like deep decay because of an untreated hole.

 A tooth with a chip or crack